aws-samples/aws-lambda-java-workshop/README.md

 ## [Migrate Spring Boot applications to AWS Lambda](labs/unicorn-store)

-In this module you will learn how to migrate an existing Spring Boot application to AWS Lambda.
+In this module you will learn how to bring your traditional Java Spring application to AWS Lambda with minimal effort and iteratively apply optimizations to get the best out of your Serverless Java experience.
+You will get an overview of best practices, performance trade-offs and the design considerations for each step to be able to make well-informed decisions when bringing enterprise Java applications to AWS Lambda.
-You will understand the implications, tools and optimizations techniques to adapt your application to the new requirements.

 ![Unicorn Store](resources/unicorn-store-overview.png)